 Shop Local

 Do some specialty shopping and pick up a little something for yourself.
 Learn all about cheese with a tasting at the acclaimed Antonelli’s Cheese Shop.
-Snag one-of-a-kind jewelry and clothing made by local crafters at Parts & Labour.
+Snag one-of-a-kind jewelry and clothing made by local crafters at Paper Work.
 Spoil your kiddo with a classic handmade toy from Terra Toys.
 Scope out some new wheels at Mellow Johnny’s Bike Shop.
-Or pick up provisions like homemade soap and honey at Pioneer Farms’ General Store.
+Or pick up Austin-themed souvenirs and gifts at the Austin Visitor Center

 Play a Round of Golf

-Take a swing at one of Austin’s lush golf courses, which are open with social distancing regulations in place.
+Take a swing at one of Austin’s lush golf courses.
 Lions Municipal Golf Course (locally called Muny) has been popular since opening as Austin’s first public golf course in 1934, and is listed on the Texas Registry of Historic Golf Courses.
 Grey Rock Golf Club boasts 160 acres of towering oak trees (presenting challenges for golfers) and majestic views in the heart of Texas Hill Country.
 The rambling Falconhead Golf Club, created by PGA Tour designers, is a public daily-fee course that offers a taste of pro level-quality golfing.
 Avery Ranch Golf Club blends an upscale golf course seamlessly into a natural setting of limestone caverns, rolling hills and gentle streams.
 Butler Park Pitch & Putt is a great spot for a quick round.
 Play on their nine par-3 holes & putting greens, then grab a biscuit sandwich and cold beer from the beer garden.

 Picnic in the Park

-Pack a picnic with delicious takeout from local restaurants, like chicken and waffles from 24 Diner (don’t forget the Bloody Mary kit); vegan eats such as the Israeli couscous bowl from The Beer Plant, the world’s first plant-based gastropub; or barbecue to-go from LeRoy and Lewis.
+Pack a picnic with with specialty snacks from Tiny Grocer or grab a house-made sandwich from onsite Tiny Delicatessen; vegan eats such as the Israeli couscous bowl from The Beer Plant, the world’s first plant-based gastropub; or barbecue to-go from LeRoy and Lewis.

 Catch a Movie

-Plan a night of nostalgia and motor over to the Blue Starlite Mini Urban Drive-In to catch an indie film or cult classic at Austin's only drive-in movie theater.
+Plan a night of nostalgia and motor over to the Blue Starlite Mini Urban Drive-In to catch an indie film or cult classic at this drive-in movie theater with two locations in Austin.
 This mini version of a traditional auto cinema typically features two films per night.
 Or, pick a flick and head to the Alamo Drafthouse where you can enjoy craft cocktails, local beers on tap and tasty bites from the comfort of your theater seat.
 Or, head over to locally owned Violet Crown Cinema to see indie and documentary films shown on four screens.

 Paddle & Row